redmacdev1988/binaryHeap/README.md

-# binaryMinHeap
+# binaryHeap
-A priority queue built by using binary minimum heap
+A priority queue built by using binary heap

 <h4>Usage</h4>
 <ul>